 Might this be confusing for children?
-They are taught to treat those around them with respect yet simultaneously are being presented with the idea that being a pirate would be somewhat of the ultimate dream – freedom to do whatever you want to whoever you want without consequences.
+They are taught to treat those around them with respect, yet simultaneously are being presented with the idea that being a pirate would be somewhat of the ultimate dream – freedom to do whatever you want to whomever you want without consequences.

-I am working with a medical system in Alaska that provides high-quality medial care to a population of Native American Indians.
-They have recognized that abuse of any kind is detrimental to the one’s health and the data is clear that an abusive upbringing is associated poor mental and physical health.
-Aced out They have committed to eliminating abuse within this generation and have developed a remarkable infrastructure to address the problem.
+I have worked with a medical system in Alaska that provides high quality medical care to a population of Native American Indians.
+They have recognized that abuse of any kind is detrimental to one’s health and the data is clear that an abusive upbringing is associated with poor mental and physical health.
+They have committed to eliminating abuse within this generation and have developed a remarkable infrastructure to address the problem.
 Several of the programs are focused on victims telling their stories.
 What I had not realized was the severity of the abuse and it is so common that in many villages it is the norm.
-The population has become de-senstized to the problem although they have not become de-sensitized to the suffering.
-It is terrible cycle.
-Bringing the abuse into awareness has been a major step in defining the problem and solutions are being implemented.
+The population had become de-sensitized to the problem although they weren’t de-sensitized to the suffering.
+It’s a terrible cycle.
+Bringing the abuse into awareness through telling their stories has been a major step in defining the problem and solutions are being implemented.
 Awareness is always the first step in solving a problem in any domain.

 Awareness of suffering

 The first step of reprogramming your nervous system is awareness.
-There is nothing noble about pirates or the suffering they inflict.
-Become aware of how being desensitized to the pain of their victims affects your connection to the suffering of those around you.
+There’s nothing noble about pirates or the suffering they inflict.
+Become aware of how becoming desensitized affects your connection to the pain of those around you.
 If we are to evolve, issues such as these must be addressed both individually and as a society.
-Calling out the damage inflicted by packaging bad behavior under the guise of entertainment would be significant concrete step.
+Calling out the damage inflicted by packaging bad behavior under the guise of entertainment would be a significant concrete step.